An Intriguing 1940s Cybis Beauty

 Face Sculpt and Painting

-To my eyes, this lady’s face resembles the best of the later Golden Age (1960s-70s) Cybis portrait busts such as Juliet rather than the typical Cordey lady-bust designs which were being produced at the same time that this piece was.
+To my eyes, the painting on this lady’s face resembles several of the later Golden Age (1960s-70s) Cybis portrait busts such as Juliet.
 There is a serenity and elegance about her face that Cordey busts normally don’t achieve.

 Even her eyebrows show attention to detail.